Hack-PSU/frontend-template/README.md

 1. `pnpm i` to install all required modules
 2. `pnpm dev` to run the application on a locally hosted port (default is 3000)

+## User Authentication

+Authentication is done through Firebase.
+Currently all of the logic beyond that is hand generated but this will probably be migrated to use [NextAuth](https://next-auth.js.org) in the near future.
+Honestly a big advantage of this is just not needing to build our own UI for sign in.
+Similarly we could use Firebase's drop in sign in solution.

+## Data fetching

+Fortunately most of the data that we show on our pages doesn't change frequently (think workshops and hackathon events).
+This means that most of our data should be fetched from server components and cached where possible.
+[NextJS 13 Data Fetching](https://nextjs.org/docs/app/building-your-application/data-fetching)

+## Customization

+The goal of this template is to be easily stylable.
+One way we will accomplish this is will custom theme colors defined in `tailwind.config.ts`.
+[Custom Tailwind Colors](https://tailwindcss.com/docs/customizing-colors)